-Diffuse large B cell lymphoma (DLBCL) is an aggressive tumor of mature B cells that arises in lymph nodes (LNs) (1).
-DLBCL remains incurable for approximately 40% of patients who experience treatment failure after standard R-CHOP immuno-chemotherapy.
+after standard R-CHOP (cyclophosphamide, doxorubicin, prednisone, rituximab, and vincristine) immunochemotherapy.
 In-depth molecular studies of malignant B cells have revealed extensive heterogeneity and increased the understanding of tumor cell-intrinsic pathogenesis to aid the development of personalized targeted therapy (2).
-DLBCL is classified into two major molecular subtypes relating to the developmental cell of origin (COO) of tumor B cells: the germinal center B-cell-like (GCB) and the activated B-cell like (ABC) subtypes, with the latter having inferior outcome (3-5).
+DLBCL is classified into 2 major molecular subtypes relating to the developmental cell of origin (COO) of tumor B cells: the germinal center (GC) B cell-like (GCB) and the activated B-cell like (ABC) subtypes, with the latter having inferior outcomes (3-5).
 More recently, genetic subtypes with distinct outcomes have been identified within these COO subgroups (6-10).

-DLBCL tumors are heavily packed with tumor B cells that efface normal tissue and mask the presence of non-malignant cell types within the tumor microenvironment (TME) (11).
-However, the TME is a complex ecosystem, comprising of not only malignant cells but also immune and stromal cells.
-A seminal gene expression study of diagnostic whole-tissue biopsies alluded to the importance of the concealed TME: signatures derived from stromal cells significantly associated with patient outcomes, including the prognostically favorable 'stromal-1' signature contained myofibroblast- and extracellular matrix-associated genes (12).
-More recently, advanced transcriptome studies of bulk DLBCL tissues have again illuminated the relevance of the stromal and immune cell landscape in lymphoma, with the categorization of TME ecosystems that capture clinical heterogeneity and extend beyond COO and genotypic classifications (13, 14).
+DLBCL tumors are heavily packed with tumor B cells that efface normal tissue and mask the presence of nonmalignant cell types within the tumor microenvironment (TME) (11).
+However, the TME is a complex ecosystem, comprising not only malignant cells, but also immune and stromal cells.
+A seminal gene expression study of diagnostic whole-tissue biopsies alluded to the importance of the concealed TME: signatures derived from stromal cells significantly associated with patient outcomes, including the prognostically favorable stromal-1 signature containing myo-